Scientific Advisory Board

 Hugh Rienhoff, Jr., MD

 Hugh Y. Rienhoff, Jr. M.D. is a San Francisco Bay area physician and entrepreneur.
-Imago BioSciences is his forth start-up.
+Imago BioSciences is his fourth start-up.
 He was CEO of FerroKin BioSciences until sold to Shire plc in 2012.
 He received a Bachelor of Arts degree from Williams College, studied mathematics at Harvard University and received the Doctor of Medicine degree from the Johns Hopkins University School of Medicine.
 He trained in Internal Medicine as a member of the Osler Housestaff at the Johns Hopkins Hospital where he was later a fellow in hematology and clinical genetics.
 He continued his training at the Fred Hutchinson Cancer Research Center in Seattle, Washington as a Howard Hughes Investigator.